apollographql/apollo-client/Upgrade.md

 ```

-# Upgrading from custom NetworkInteface with middleware / afterware
+# Upgrading from custom NetworkInterface with middleware / afterware

 #### Middleware